 Since it has built-in tools for asset management, many consider CMMS interchangeable with enterprise asset management (EAM), at least from a semantic standpoint, but there are important distinctions between the two.
 EAM solutions tend to offer deeper functionality for handling assets of any kind—whether physical machinery or IT equipment—with centralized access across an entire enterprise.
 CMMS systems, on the other hand, are more often limited to physical assets in a smaller network of facilities, or even a single site.
-That said, CMMS and EAM are not mutually exclusive; many CMMS solutions even integrate with EAMs and other enterprise software, such as enterprise resource planning (ERP) solutions.
+That said, CMMS and EAM are not mutually exclusive; many CMMS systems even integrate with EAMs and other enterprise software, such as enterprise resource planning (ERP) solutions.

-Most maintenance management solutions are sold as modular products, which gives buyers the opportunity to custom-build solutions, paying only for the features they need.
+Many maintenance management solutions are sold as modular products, which gives buyers the opportunity to custom-build solutions, paying only for the features they need.
 Some products can be as basic as a work-order module built into a property management system.

 Common Features of CMMS Platforms

 Regardless of industry vertical or product packaging, there are a handful of common features buyers can expect to see in almost any CMMS system:

 - Work orders: scheduling and allocating jobs for repairs, inspection, or breakdown, and tracking progress from job open to job closeout, sometimes with built-in reporting features

 - Job and materials costing: recording and standardizing a database of job and materials expenses to be used for prioritizing work, reporting, and accounting